nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ### View Ingredients feature
 The view ingredient feature is facilitated by the `ViewIngredientCommand` class.
-Users can input "view i" to trigger this command
+Users can input "view i" to trigger this command.
+Users will then be able to see all ingredients stored.
+Example:

+`1. bread: 2pcs`

+`2. apple: 500g`

+`...`

 - **Step 1**